Famous Festivals In South Korea │ Overview of All The Best Festivals

 Location: 775, Nokcha-ro, Boseong-gun, Jeollanam-do

-Buy Tickets: Free, paid shuttle buses leaving from Seoul/Busan
+Access: Free, paid shuttle buses are available from Seoul/Busan

-The Seoul Jazz Festival is Asia’s top jazz festival featuring famous artists from all over the world.
-The festival is held on the grass field of the stunning Olympic park in the Jamsil area.
-Big names have made it to the festival, since first started in 2006, like Jessie J, Sergio Mendes and Iron and Wine.
+The Seoul Jazz Festival garners repute as Asia’s top jazz festival, attracting renowned artists from around the globe.
+Staged on the grass field of the stunning Olympic park in the Jamsil area, the festival has been graced by the presence of big names like Jessie J, Sergio Mendes, and Iron and Wine since its inception in 2006.

 Location: 424, Olympic-ro, Songpa-gu, Seoul

-One of the most famous cherry blossom festivals in South Korea.
-Jinhae is located in the south of the country and is the mecca for cherry blossom tourism.
-In April daily buses are leaving from Seoul and Busan to the festival.
-Enjoy stunning views at the Yeojwacheon Stream & Gyeonghwa Station and taste cherry blossom flavoured drinks and snacks.
+The Jinhae Cherry Blossom Festival, one of South Korea’s most famous cherry blossom festivals, is held in Jinhae in the southern part of the country, turning it into the epicenter for cherry blossom tourism.
+Guided by the stunning views at the Yeojwacheon Stream & Gyeonghwa Station, participants can enjoy cherry blossom-flavored drinks and snacks.

 1. Boryeong Mud Festival